Of pantos, dwarves, and “Snow White” (DeDisnification, Part 9A)

 Because of the various texts at my disposal, this particular one struck me as not only the most beautiful or the richest or the most skillfully narrated, but also as the one most rooted in its native heath, had drawn from it the most pith […].

-This is not to say that there is nothing of the author in this compilation; he freely admits to adding his own innovations, but the effort is to create rhythm, symmetry—to make better folkloric sense of the material.
+Not to say that there is nothing of the author in this compilation; he freely admits to adding his own innovations, but the effort is to create rhythm, symmetry—to make better folkloric sense of the material.

-On the other hand, Disney’s work was a reductive one: taking the characters and setting of a folktale and forcing that round peg into the square hole of the then-popular screwball romcom.
+By contrast, On the other hand, Disney’s work was a reductive one: taking the characters and setting of a folktale and forcing that round peg into the square hole of the then-popular screwball romcom.
 Even the menace presented in the film is there because of how well known the woman-in-peril motif was for manipulating audience emotions.
 And the ultimate purpose of the work was to sell a lot of popcorn in order to save the financially troubled company.
-Overall, he made it safe and outwardly attractive; features that led Tolkien to liken Disney’s works to “vulgar plastic toys”.¹⁰ The comparison was ironically prescient, since these films have become, more or less, vehicles for the sale of such stuff.
+Overall, he made it safe and outwardly attractive; features that led Tolkien to liken Disney’s works to “vulgar plastic toys”.¹² The comparison was ironically prescient, since these films have become, more or less, vehicles for the sale of such stuff.
 Disney strongly considers the “toyation” angle of any works they produce.